litestar-org/litestar/docs/migration/flask.rst

 What this means is that while you can use ``async def`` to define endpoints in Flask, **they will not run concurrently** - requests will still be processed one at a time.
-Flask handles asynchronous endpoints by creating an event loop for each request, run the endpoint function in it and then return its result.
+Flask handles asynchronous endpoints by creating an event loop for each request, run the endpoint function in it, and then return its result.

 ASGI on the other hand does the exact opposite; It runs everything in a central event loop.
 Litestar then adds support for synchronous functions by running them in a non-blocking way